 In a pan, add the vegetable stock, onion and roasted parsnips and cook for about 15 minutes until the onion is soft.

-Season with salt and black pepper, then add the parmesan cheese.
+Season with salt and black pepper, then add the parmesan cheese and milk, and leave to simmer for a further 2 minutes.

 Remove from the head and transfer the soup to a blender.
-Alternatively, use a hand blender, it saves time.
+Alternatively, use a hand blender to blend to the desired consistency.

-Transfer the soup to the pan and add half a cup of semi-skimmed milk.
+Transfer the soup to the pan and leave to bubble away for 1-2 minutes.